corda/corda/docs/source/tutorial-contract.rst

                   val received = tx.outputs.sumCashBy(input.owner)
                   val time = timestamp?.after ?: throw IllegalArgumentException("Redemptions must be timestamped")
                   requireThat {
-                      "the paper must have matured" by (time >= input.maturityDate) "the received amount equals the face value" by (received == input.faceValue) "the paper must be destroyed" by outputs.isEmpty() "the transaction is signed by the owner of the CP" by (input.owner in command.signers) }
+                      "the paper must have matured" using (time >= input.maturityDate) "the received amount equals the face value" using (received == input.faceValue) "the paper must be destroyed" using outputs.isEmpty() "the transaction is signed by the owner of the CP" using (input.owner in command.signers) }
               }